 From the very first extra solar planet discovered, a hot Jupiter, to the most recent discoveries of intricate systems of Earth-sized planets, the field of exoplanetary sciences has challenged our preconceptions of how planets may form and evolve.
 Planetary consequences is an exercise designed to encourage our imaginations to break free of a geo-/solar-/anthropo-centric view of planetary systems, and to try and conceive of some of the wealth of possible evolutionary paths planets may have taken.

-We first tried this out at UKEXOM 2017 with a diverse group of astronomers, astrophysicists, astrobiologists, geologists, and climate scientists for 15 minutes at the beginning of a discussion session and it was enormous fun.
-The idea is to ‘model’ a planet’s history from the formation of its star system and planetary coalescence through to its climate history and geological evolution.
-The exercise is designed to generate highly stochastic planetary histories and, more importantly, amusing results.
-Just let your imagination and sense of humour guide you.
+The idea of the game is through our imaginations to ‘model’ a planet’s history from the formation of its star system and planets through to a planet’s climate history and geological evolution.
+The exercise is designed to generate highly stochastic planetary history and, more importantly, absurd results.
+Just let your imagination and creativity guide you.

-Planetary consequences is based on the old game of consequences.
-A story is constructed by each person or group in turn writing a short narrative for part of a planet’s history, then passing the paper to another group to fill in the next part of the history.
-Importantly, you fold the paper over to hide the section you have just written so that the subsequent group is completing the next phase of the planet’s history blind to what came before.
+Planetary consequences is based on the game of consequences.
+A story is constructed by each person or group in turn writing a short narrative for part of a planet’s history, then passing the ‘paper’ (or spreadsheet) to another group to fill in the next part of the history.
+Importantly, you hide the section you have just written so that the subsequent group is completing the next phase of the planet’s history blind to what came before.
 This nicely captures the stochasticity (and perhaps chaos) of planetary evolution.

 - A star is born

 - Climatic conditions

 An example planetary history constructed at UKEXOM 2017 is below.

 When the universe was still young, a non-galactic tiny star system was born.

 The total system mass was just 18 Msol.